 Cassie had recently separated from her husband and wanted to make her daughter’s birthday special.
 Even though she didn’t feel comfortable with the decision, she was eventually bullied into providing alcohol at the party by her daughter, Jo, who convinced her that everybody else’s parents were doing the same thing (something she later found out simply wasn’t true).
 At some point during the evening one of Jo’s friends, aged just 15, became so drunk that she lapsed into unconsciousness.
 Instead of seeking help from Cassie, or one of the other adults at the party, Jo and three other girls carried the drunk young woman into a bedroom and lay her on the bed.
 The four girls, who had also all been drinking, sat on the bed and did their best to look after their friend.
 It was not until some time later that they realized their friend was dead.
 At some point she had vomited and choked to death and not one of the four young women had noticed!

 I kept in touch with Cassie for many years.
 She was understandably devastated by what had happened and for a long time believed that she had ‘killed’ the young woman.
-There were a whole pile of issues that she struggled with but she could simply never understand why four smart young women did not come to her or find another sober adult to help look after their drunk friend.
+There were many issues she struggled with but she could simply never understand why four smart young women did not come to her or find another sober adult to help look after their drunk friend.
 Why didn’t they call an ambulance?
 They were not going to get into trouble and no judgement would be made about their behaviour.
-It just didn’t make sense … In her book, Jensen gives a similar example of teens not responding appropriately to an alcohol-related incident.
+It just didn’t make sense.
+In her book, Jensen gives a similar example of teens not responding appropriately to an alcohol-related incident.
 Something went wrong and they took action but they didn’t call an ambulance.
 She describes this behaviour as follows – “… the teenagers’ amygdalae (the emotional part of the brain) had signalled danger, but their frontal lobes (reasoned thinking and judgement) didn’t respond.
 Instead, the teens acted in the moment.”
 Put simply, during the teen years they simply don’t have the ‘brain wiring’ to always respond appropriately …

 Now you may be thinking ‘but what’s the point of providing them information if their brain is not wired to use it appropriately?’
 Well, this is where it comes down to understanding what the teen brain is capable of doing, or at least what type of information has the best chance of being effective.
 If you want a teen to respond to safety advice, it really boils down to three key points: